crflynn/pbspark/README.md

 Custom serde is also supported.
 Suppose we have a message in which we want to combine fields when we serialize.

-Create and register a custom serializer with the `MessageSerializer`.
+Create and register a custom serializer with the `MessageConverter`.

 ```python
 from pbspark import MessageConverter